By Chris Murray

 Confidence On Camera – Confidence Tip No.3

-I’m leveraging my ten years of expertise working with business people in media, editing, and video production to provide other business people with top suggestions on how to look strong, professional, and super confident when giving talks in front of their camera.
-Increasing your self-confidence is the first step toward accomplishing more and winning more online.
+I am using my 11 years of experience working with business people in media, editing and video production to give other business-minded people top tips on how to look professional, convincing and super confident when delivering talks to their cameras.
+Gaining more confidence is the first step to doing more and winning more online.

 Was recorded live on Facebook on the 16th Feb 2022 at 3:08pm GMT